Lewis and Susan Jenkins

 [Day 0.03.02]

-From behind came a muted, gritty crunch.
-He whirled, raising his weapon.
+At a muted gritty crunch he whirled, raising his weapon.

 A security guard faced him—hand on holstered Taser but with no vest or laser gun.